Thursday September 25th, 2025

 Tearing through the monotony of city life, Siwa’s Al Nyhaya is a 500 metre long getaway nestled between the dunes of the Great Sand Sea.
 Situated atop a rock plateau in the middle of the Egyptian Western desert, clusters of tents and dining options elegantly line its parameters as a private pool glimmers beneath the oasis’ prismatic sunsets.
 Home to a roster of healing and wellness retreats, Al Nyhaya is comparable to that airport limbo phase whereby no real boundaries, rules and caffeine-ingestion rituals exist.
 It’s synonymous with the six hour layovers cradled between alien lands whereby current accounts - and in turn victimised pay checks - cease to signify livelihoods and rent payments.
 A true escape, Al Nyhaya overturns the cliche-d wellness connotations evoked through years of essential oil-induced damages and provides a private hideout that speaks to the Emily Dickinson-adjacent girlies amongst us.

-An epiphany of sorts, El Sayed’s experiential destination came about as an offshoot of pure admiration.
-“Growing up in Amsterdam, I always loved going to and exploring Egypt,” Sylvester El Sayed, owner of Al Nyhaya, tells SceneTraveller.
+“Growing up in Europe, I always loved going to and exploring Egypt,” the founder, who wishes to remain anonymous, tells SceneTraveller.
 “When I discovered Siwa and the Great Sand Sea, I became very passionate about this region.”
-Whilst Siwa’s landscape is not by any means in close geographical proximity to where El Sayed was brought up, the place engraved a home in his heart; one that ultimately pervades his psyche.
+Whilst Siwa’s landscape is not by any means in close geographical proximity to where the resort's founder was brought up, the place engraved a home in his heart; one that ultimately pervades his psyche.

 A true labour of love, Al Nyhaya outpaced the proverbial texts riddling one’s year of rest and relaxation to fully deliver experiences that intimately reconnect visitors with spellbinding landscapes.
 Perhaps, it is worth the dull nail beds and retinoid-free skin.
 Maybe the detoxification of sour love ballads from one’s system can be remedied through a weekend perched atop aurous dunes and sound baths that harbour no bitter lyrics.